romanwu10/gemini-enhancer/Chrome/README.md

 - View all your custom commands
 - Add new commands with custom prompts
 - Delete existing commands
+ - Edit commands in place
+ - Import/Export command sets as JSON
 - Use `{text}` placeholder in prompts to insert selected text

 #### Creating Custom Commands